netobserv/netobserv.github.io/content/posts/2025-10-28-whats-new-1-10/index.md

 ## Improve Security with Network Policies

 To improve the security hygiene of your cluster, it is highly recommended that you apply a network policy to allow only the necessary traffic between Network Observability and other pods for both ingress and egress.
-In this release, the network policies are created and enabled by default in step 2 of the FlowCollector Setup.
+In this release, when the Container Network Interface (CNI) plugin is OVN-Kubernetes, the network policies are created and enabled by default as shown in step 2 of the FlowCollector Setup.

 If you use Loki or Kafka, it's recommended that you put these components in a different namespace for better isolation.
 When using the FlowCollector wizard, it will automatically update the network policy accordingly.
 Otherwise, you have to make sure the Network Observability network policy, located at **Networking > NetworkPolicies**, is allowed to communicate with Loki and/or Kafka.